 Collected papers of a Missouri storyteller.
 Includes publicity, performance information, biographical materials, research files, story manuscripts, photographs, published materials, clippings, and recorded interview with Boyer.

-A personal reminiscence and historical anecdotes collected by author since 1895, dealing with Mississippi County and Charleston, MO.
+The papers contain a personal reminiscence and historical anecdotes collected by author since 1895, dealing with Mississippi County and Charleston, Missouri.

 Burnham, Ralph Warren, Ipswich, Massachusetts, Hooked Rug Patterns, (C3759)